Contour Field based Elliptical Shape Prior for the Segment Anything Model: The Performance of ESP Module

 \subsection{Synthetic Image Experiment}

 Initially, our model is tested on a non-elliptical synthetic image.
-For this experiment, we choose the region variance as the similarity $o_i(x)=-\|h(x)-m_{i}\|^2$ for $i=1,2$.
+For this experiment, we choose the region variance as the similarity $o_i(x)=-\|h(x)-m_{i}\|^2$ for $i=1,2$, where $h(x)$ denotes the intensity of pixel $x$.
 Here $m_{1}$ and $m_{2}$ represent the average gray value of the foreground and background, respectively.
-The parameter $\lambda$ for $\mathcal{R}$ and the entropy regularization parameter $\varepsilon$ are set to 1.
-A higher $\lambda$ value is beneficial for boundary smoothing, whereas a smaller $\varepsilon$ value is preferable for binary segmentation.
-We utilize a Gaussian kernel function with a support set size of $5 \times 5$ and a standard deviation of 5, denoted as kernel $k$.
-We set $\tau_q = 1$ for our test.
-As shown in \figurename~ \ref{non-ellitical}, after 500 iterations, our model successfully transformed the non-elliptical region into an ellipse.
+As shown in \figurename \ref{non-ellitical}, after 500 iterations, our model successfully transformed the non-elliptical region into an ellipse.

 Throughout the iteration process, our model ensures orthogonality between the normal vector field of the image segmentation results and the tangent vector field of the ellipses.
 This alignment facilitates the transformation of the regions into elliptical shapes.